eliot-portevin/Hues-in-the-Air/Project Documents/NetworkProtocol.md

 ### NO_USERNAME_SET
 Used to request username from client when it hasn't been set yet (called upon startup of the game).<br>
 Example: ServerProtocol.NO_USERNAME_SET.toString() <br>
-Command sent from server to client, to receive the username of the clients system.
+Command sent from server to client, to receive the username of the client's system.

 ### USERNAME_SET_TO
 Inform client that their username has been changed. <br>